 Of course, I have a room.
-It’s a lovely room: 1920s hardwood floors, floor-to-ceiling white built-in bookshelves sitting astride a windowed desk, swivel chair for me to sit, and farmhouse table and chairs for my kids.
+It’s a lovely room: 1920s hardwood floors, floor-to-ceiling white built-in bookshelves sitting astride a windowed desk, a swivel chair for me to sit, and a farmhouse table and chairs for my kids.

 In the 1950s, this room was used by a Canadian Member of Parliament, a Justice Minister for Prime Minister Diefenbaker.

 Now there is a map of the world on one wall.
 Inexpensive prints of Monet on another wall.
 Dollar store canvases of the children’s acrylic work in a collage on the largest wall.
 And a whiteboard with the dates of confederation or Canadian Prime Ministers on another.

 Tis the traditional schoolroom…and for a whole two weeks at the beginning of our homeschooling journey, I rang a little bell and we sat in our chairs in a semi-circle; we used this room as a schoolroom.

 Then we didn’t…for the four years we lived in that home; except for aesthetic storage, it was a workroom for quiet, and occasional, crafting.

 We discovered there are other places to learn outside a schoolroom, without chalk and blackboard, without projectors and whiteboards, without lectern and scolding instructor (okay, so they still get scolding instructor some days).